rmorsomme/Genetic-Algorithm-for-Poker/Background.md

 Overview
 --------

 In order to learn good strategies for our two players, we use a GA.
-Simply put, a GA simulates how a process of *natural selection* iteratively selects from an existing population the fittest individuals and cross over their genes to generate new individuals that replace the old ones.
+Simply put, a GA simulates how a process of *natural selection* iteratively selects from an existing population the fittest individuals and cross over their genes to generate new individuals.
 A *good* GA produces, after some time, a population of fit individuals.
-In our case, the GA learns profitable strategies for the two players.
-The question that we want to answer is whether the strategies that the GA learns contain contain an element of bluff.
+In this script, we design a GA that learns profitable strategies for the two players.
+The question that we want to answer is whether the strategies that the GA will learn will contain an element of bluff.

-In practice, we first consider an initial *population* of strategies for each player; these are the strategies with which we start the GA[2].
+In practice, we first consider an initial *population* of strategies for each player; these are the strategies with which we start the GA\[^3\].
 We then make each strategy of player A's population play against each strategy of player B's population.
 Based on the results of these confrontations, we determine how competitive (or fit) each strategy is.
-Finally, for each player, we combine the most competitive strategies together to generate new populations of strategies.
+Finally, for each player, we cross over the most competitive strategies together to generate new populations of strategies.
 This way, features that make strategies competitive are passed on to the next generation.
-These new populations replace the old ones and the genetic algorithm repeats the cycle: confrontation, evaluation, generation and replacement.
+These new populations replace the old ones and the genetic algorithm repeats the cycle: confrontation, evaluation and generation.

 In short, the GA follows **5 steps**: